ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 # Android UI and UI Case Study

 ## Overview
-Android Login Page with Linear Layout, Button, TextView and EditText
+Android Login Page with Linear Layout, Button, TextView and EditTexta

 ## Features
 Using View and Viewgroup :